Exercises for seniors are an important part of everyday life.

 - Once you reach then end on the table or bench walk sideways back to the start

-This exercise helps with walking and climbing stairs and can be done in the time it takes for the kettle to boil.
+This exercise for seniors helps with walking and climbing stairs and can be done in the time it takes for the kettle to boil.

 - Holding onto a bench or table, lift both heels off the floor and stand on your toes for three seconds, then slowly lower your heels to the floor